Physical Therapy (PT)

 PT 604AG — Clinical Neuroscience I

-This course, the first in a series of two courses, sets the stage for understanding human movement, motor control, and motor learning theory by exploring the structure and function of the motor and somatosensory components of the nervous system.
+This course, the first in a series of two courses, sets the stage for understanding human movement, motor control, and motor learning theory by exploring neuroanatomical structures and organization of the central and peripheral nervous systems.
 Exploration begins with consideration of how information is transferred within the nervous system (e.g., synaptic transmission) through discovery of motor and somatosensory pathways and how the pathways interact to produce movement.
 Consideration is also given to mechanisms of pain transmission and modulation.
-Muscle tone, reflexes and reactions in relation to normal and pathological nervous system function and dysfunction will be considered.
-Directed laboratory experiences using cadaveric tissue, images of sectioned tissue and models will be included.
-Structure and function are addressed across the life span.
+Muscle tone, reflexes, and reactions in relation to normal and pathological nervous system function and dysfunction will be considered.
+Structure and function are addressed across the lifespan.

 3 credits